TerryHowe/coopernetes/ansible/README.md

 If you are creating a node for the Kubernetes cluster, start by running the k8sinstall playbook.
 This playbook is for primary and worker nodes.
 It will make changes to the operating system required to run Kubernetes, it will install docker and it will install Kubernetes.
+This example targets one
+host:

 ```
-ansible-playbook -v playbooks/k8sinstall.yml
+ansible-playbook -v -e target=172.27.27.123 playbooks/k8sinstall.yml
 ```

 After install Kubernetes, you can either configure a node to be primary or